Kent Curtis: Literary connections

 In a letter to his sister on February 15, 1920, Curtis wrote "Good news!
 Tonight a check for $10 arrived as payment for a 750-word sketch accepted by the Home Sector Magazine.
 It is my first sale, and naturally I am much encouraged by the start."
 Indeed, Second-String Atrocities appeared March 13, 1920 in The Home Sector: A Weekly for the New Civilian.

 It was while teaching at the Snyder Outdoor School for Boys in 1922, Curtis won second place and $1,000 in a national writing competition for his scenario "The Quinn Millions for Millions of Quinns."
 He was teaching French, Spanish, and history to 40 boys in a remote preparatory school on Captiva Island when George Briggs arrived with the news and with the prize.

 Curtis went on to publish boys adventure stories.
 Three stories - The Blushing Camel, Drumbeaters Island, and the Cameleers – followed the adventures of young Alexander Brassgat living on an island off the Florida coast.
 These three stories were later published together as Cruises in the Sun.
 And he wrote one historical novel based on pilots in World War I.

 Curtis was related to Hart Crane, the American poet.
 Though it is unclear whether Curtis and Crane ever met, they became stepbrothers when Curtis’ father, Charles E. Curtis, married Crane's mother.

 Curtis was related to and corresponded with another American author and illustrator, Rockwell Kent.
 Kent's great-grandfather Marvin Kent was the brother of Rockwell Kent's grandfather, George Lewis Kent.

 Curtis crossed the Atlantic 25 times and the Pacific once.
 When in Paris during the 1920s he stayed often at 21 rue Visconti in the studio of Richard and Alice Lee Myers.
 He knew many other artists living in Paris including Virgil Barker, Stephen Vincent Benet, F. Scott Fitzgerald, Grace Flandrau, Charles Macomb Flandrau, Sinclair Lewis, Archibald MacLeish, and Gerald and Sara Murphy.

 Curtis gave Howard Vincent O'Brien the title for his book, Folding Bedouins or Adrift in a Trailer.

 F. Scott Fitzgerald wrote that Curtis' The Blushing Camel was one of the best boys' books he'd ever read and compared it to books by Hemingway and Twain.
 Fitzgerald also wrote that Curtis' The Tired Captains "was grand, quite Conradian and tense and closely written."

 Joseph Whitehill dedicated Able Baker and Others "for Kent Curtis, author of Cruises in the Sun and numerous other joyous mischief."

 Curtis and philatelist Elliott Perry met on board the RMS Aquitania in 1922 on way to Cherbourg.

-Curtis was a prolific correspondent and his letters contain the story of an extraordinary, ordinary 20th-century life.
+Curtis was a prolific correspondent.
 The Kent Curtis Papers held at the University of Virginia include four letters from F. Scott Fitzgerald.